foothing/laravel-repository/README.md

-# Common tools
+# Laravel repository
-This package includes a set of common PHP and Laravel tools i use in my projects:
+This package includes a set of common PHP and Laravel tools:
 - Repository pattern with Laravel 5 implementation
 - Resources handler
 - A standardized http input reader